Paternity & Maternity

 As well as the NHS antenatal classes, The National Childbirth Trust (NCT) offer fun, local and social antenatal courses.

-Although this isn't something new, hypnobirthing is becoming increasingly popular over the past couple of years.
+Although this isn't something new, hypnobirthing is becoming increasingly popular in recent years.
 This is a tool that many mothers recommend to prepare themselves for labour, birth and life with a newborn.

 Postpartum